 Cutler is a very small town located in the state of California.
 With a population of 4,480 people and just one neighborhood, Cutler is the 543rd largest community in California.

-Cutler is a blue-collar town, with 65.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cutler, you'll notice that it is more blue-collar than most other communities in America.
+65.29% of Cutler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cutler is a town of transportation and shipping workers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Cutler who work in farm management occupations (21.91%), management occupations (8.86%), and office and administrative support (7.76%).

 Being a small town, Cutler does not have a public transit system used by locals to get to and from work.